Menu

-There are so many reasons to visit Bhutan that you’ll never run out of it.
-Bhutan is a typically Buddhist country that has been accepting modernity on their own terms.
+There are so many reasons to visit Bhutan that you’ll never run out of them.
+Bhutan is a typically Buddhist country that has been accepting modernity on its own terms.
 Being politically stable, it is one of the safest countries to visit.
-It is one of the only places where myths and legends are written as history and school children not only listen to the mythical stories at bedtime but actually read about them in their textbooks.
+It is one of the few places where myths and legends are written as history, and school children listen to these stories at bedtime and read about them in their textbooks.

 Bhutanese society is centered on the practice of Buddhism.
-Each valley or district is dominated by a huge dzong.
-Once every year, a dzong holds a religious festival ‘Tshechu’, where people come for several days of religious observances and socializing.
+A large dzong dominates each valley or district.
+Once every year, a dzong holds a religious festival, ‘Tshechu,’ where people come for several days of religious observance and socializing.
 The central activity is a fixed set of religious mask dances in a large courtyard.
-Inspired from the teachings of Buddha, Bhutanese people are sweet, welcoming and warm-hearted.
+Inspired by the teachings of Buddha, the Bhutanese people are sweet, welcoming, and warm-hearted.
 Belonging to the happiest country, they love to spread smiles and get themselves photographed.

 Although Bhutan is expensive, it is a good bargain.
-The sole purpose of Bhutan to charge a huge amount is to invite responsible travelers and also to avoid mass tourism that can have an adverse effect on the pristine environment of Bhutan.
+The sole purpose of Bhutan charging a huge amount is to invite responsible travelers and also to avoid mass tourism that can harm the pristine environment of Bhutan.
 In addition, a part of the charge you pay is utilized directly for free education and healthcare for the people.

 Here are the top 11 reasons to visit Bhutan: